ibm-cloud-docs/databases-for-enterprisedb/howto-migration-oracle.md

 - Provision an {{site.data.keyword.databases-for-enterprisedb_full}}

 ## Oracle to {{site.data.keyword.databases-for-enterprisedb}} Migration by using MTK only
-You can run schema extraction, schema migration and Data migration by using MTK only.
+You can run schema extraction, schema migration, and data migration by using MTK only.
 To do that you need to:
-1. Install and setup MTK locally following the steps noted under the heading: [`Install EnterpriseDB Migration toolkit (MTK)`](###install-enterprisedb-migrationtoolkit-mtk)
+1. Install and setup MTK locally following the steps noted under the heading: [`Install EnterpriseDB Migration toolkit`](###install-enterprisedb-migrationtoolkit)
 2. Follow the MTK command options for `Import Options` and `Schema Creation` to extract and migrate Oracle schema and data [here](https://www.enterprisedb.com/edb-docs/d/edb-postgres-migration-toolkit/user-guides/user-guide/52.0.3/mtk_command_options.html)
 3. MTK also supports offline migration for both schema and data [here](https://www.enterprisedb.com/edb-docs/d/edb-postgres-migration-toolkit/user-guides/user-guide/52.0.3/mtk_command_options.html#offline-migration-options)